CRAG666/osx-icongl/README.md

 1.- clone the repository or download it in a file cabinet

-2.-run the "installer" file to install
+2.-run in terminal "sudo ./installer"

 ## instalation No GUI (32 Bits)